-The DOWA Group respects the human rights of all stakeholders involved in the Group’s business activities, we will strengthen our response to human rights issues through group management, and work to spread awareness of human rights and prevent human rights violations.
-Respect for human rights is the foundation for creating a prosperous society for people, and is one of our most important initiatives and indispensable to our corporate activities.
-In March 2022, we established the DOWA Group Human Rights Policy—based on the UN Guiding Principles on Business and Human Rights established by the United Nations—to fulfill our responsibility to respect human rights, as required of all companies.
+The DOWA Group respects the human rights of all stakeholders involved in its business activities.
+Through Group-wide management, we are strengthening our response to human rights issues, while working to raise awareness of human rights and prevent human rights violations.
+Respect for human rights is the foundation for creating a prosperous society and is one of our most important initiatives, as well as being indispensable to our corporate activities.
+In March 2022, we established the DOWA Group Human Rights Policy, based on the United Nations Guiding Principles on Business and Human Rights, in order to fulfill the responsibility to respect human rights that is required of all companies.

 Under the Roadmap, from FY2023 through FY2024, we are conducting risk assessments regarding human rights to identify significant human rights issues, and working to establish a management system for comprehensive monitoring and review.
 From FY2025 onward, we will implement full-scale group management to address significant human rights issues and work to expand our response to human rights issues to include our value chain.